marioproj/marioproj/README.md

 - 🤝 Open to collaborate, whether as Product Manager on your team or on AI & app projects
 - 💬 Ask me about AI product strategy, prompt engineering, n8n, or building apps without a classic dev background
 - 📫 Reach me via [message](https://tally.so/r/zxOj00) or [mario.pm](https://mario.pm)
 - ⚡ Fun fact: I went from electrician to AI Product Consultant.
-Turns out wiring up complex technical systems is my thing either way.
+Turns out wiring up complex systems is my thing, one way or another.